-PDF files are not directly supported by Java.
-This tutorial shows you how to extract images from a PDF file in 5 simple steps using the JPedal PDF library.
+PDF files are not directly supported by Java, you will need external Java PDF libraries.
+This tutorial shows you how to extract images from a PDF file in 5 simple steps using the JPedal Java PDF library.
+JPedal is the best Java PDF library for developers.

 if (extract.openPDFFile()) {